marcmesafervfx/MMF_Hou_VEXSnippetLoader/README.md

 ## ⚠️ Known Issues
 ### v0.0.5
 Here are some known issues.
 If you encounter any others, please report them on GitHub:
-- **Latest Wifi Version:** The current no wifi version is not able to retrieve the latest saved VEX Snippet log.
+- **Latest Wifi Log:** The current no wifi version is not able to retrieve the latest saved VEX Snippet log.

 ### v0.0.4
 Here are some known issues.
 If you encounter any others, please report them on GitHub: